xthecoolboy/Horus-Bot/README.md

 If the nodemon fails to run or gives an error, the dependencies have not been installed correctly.
 </br>
 <br>
-Remember to create your application at <a href="https://discord.com/developers/applications">Discord/developer</a>, taking your bot's Token and adding it to `bot.login(yourToken);`
+Remember to create your application at <a href="https://discord.com/developers/applications">Discord/developer</a>, taking your bot's Token and adding it to `client.login(yourToken);`

 # Help